SELECTION OF QUESTIONS AND ANSWERS

 Taijiquan is a style of kungfu by itself.
 It ranges, like any other style of kungfu such as Shaolin or Bagua, from beginners' to masters' levels.
-Hence, my opinion is that, unless there are special reasons, those who teach Taijiquan, or more probably Tai Chi dance, to their senior students, do not fully understand the scope of either Taijiquan or their own kungfu style (unless their kungfu style does not go beyond external forms).
+Hence, my opinion is that, unless there are special reasons, those who teach Taijiquan, or more probably Tai Chi dance, to their senior students, do not fully understand the scope of either Taijiquan or their own kungfu style.

 If they understand Taijiquan sufficiently, they should know that one does not have to wait till an advanced level to learn it.
 If they understand their own kungfu style sufficiently, they would know that what can be achieved in Taijiquan, can also be achieved in their own style, although the approach and emphasis may be different.

 If their own style does not provide what Taijiquan provides, and if the style is worthy of practice, it is because that something extra is not needed in their style.
 If it is needed, past masters of the style should have developed it.
 This reminds us that any so-called master who is so arrogant as to think he is more knowledgeable or skilful than all the past masters, that he can better the art by changing or modifying it, should first of all examine whether he knows the art enough.